Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 RECEIVER

-So how much has Seattle missed a healthy Doug Baldwin this season?
+Wonder how much Seattle has missed a healthy Doug Baldwin at times this season?
+You got your answer Sunday night.

-The veteran has been back with a vengeance the last two weeks and might have had his best game Sunday, with 126 yards that included a twisting-and-turning 27-yard TD that put Seattle ahead in the third quarter, and then the amazing one-handed grab in the fourth that basically clinched the game.
+The veteran has been back with a vengeance the last two weeks.
+He turned in what Pete Carroll said might have been the best game of his career Sunday, with 126 yards that included a twisting-and-turning 27-yard TD that put Seattle ahead in the third quarter, and then the amazing one-handed grab in the fourth that basically clinched the game.

-He also drew two pass interference penalties in the end zone to set up Seattle touchdowns.
+He also drew two pass interference penalties in the end zone — each on a third down — to set up Seattle touchdowns.

 Tyler Lockett, meanwhile, also drew two more pass interference penalties and had his own highlight-reel grab a play before Baldwin’s.
+David Moore had only one catch but it was a huge one, a seven-yarder to convert a third-and-6 on Seattle’s final scoring drive.

 Grade: A.